Graphic Packaging Holding Company [GPK] stock Upgrade by BMO Capital Markets analyst, price target now $25

 The conference call will be webcast and can be accessed from the investors section of the Graphic Packaging website at www.graphicpkg.com.
 Participants may also listen via telephone by using the following dial-in numbers:.

-The stocks have a year to date performance of 3.01 percent and weekly performance of 3.10 percent.
-The stock has been moved at 5.96 percent over the last six months.
-The stock has performed 5.14 percent around the most recent 30 days and changed 8.01 percent over the most recent 3-months.
+Over the last 12 months, GPK stock rose by 30.29%.
+The one-year Graphic Packaging Holding Company stock forecast points to a potential upside of 16.27.

-If compared to the average trading volume of 3.05M shares, GPK reached to a volume of 5380280 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $7.40 billion, with 308.80 million shares outstanding and 303.65 million shares in the current float.
+Compared to the average trading volume of 2.93M shares, GPK stock reached a trading volume of 4842421 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BMO Capital Markets have made an estimate for Graphic Packaging Holding Company shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on May 27, 2022.
 The new note on the price target was released on May 10, 2022, representing the official price target for Graphic Packaging Holding Company stock.
 Previously, the target price had yet another raise to $17, while KeyBanc Capital Markets analysts kept a Underweight rating on GPK stock.
 On December 20, 2021, analysts decreased their price target for GPK shares from 23 to 20.